 How Important is Printer Security?

-Historically printers have not been much of a consideration in most organizations’ cyber security strategies, but that is exactly what has made them an attractive attack vector for hackers.
-In the past, the basic assumption was that a secure firewall was the extent of what is necessary to keep printers secure, but that is no longer sufficient because “the bad guys” know that these are soft targets sitting on corporate networks.
+Historically, printers have not been much of a consideration in most organizations’ cyber security strategies.
+However, that is exactly what has made them an attractive attack method for hackers.
+In the past, the basic assumption was that a secure firewall was the extent of what is necessary for printer security, but that is no longer sufficient.
+This is because “the bad guys” know these are soft targets on corporate networks.

 Why would someone hack a printer?

 The motivation isn’t necessarily to hack the printer itself; instead, the printer serves as a point of ingress to gain a foothold on the network.
 From there, a hacker can move laterally within the network, connect to other devices, execute malware, and/or steal valuable information such as login credentials without being detected.
 Legitimate stolen login credentials were cited in a joint statement by US & UK intelligence services as a key tool in the execution of a widespread ransomware attack this summer.
 They attributed the campaign to the same group that Microsoft had previously warned was targeting printers.
 The intelligence-gathering activities were described as still active and ongoing since at least 2019, making the timeline consistent with their printer hacking campaign.

 Are there significant security feature differences in various makes/models of printers?

 Every manufacturer is at least giving lip service to security on their marketing collaterals today, but there are vast differences in actual features.
 These differences are not just from one manufacturer to the next, but they can also vary from one product family to the next.
 An example of this is HP’s “Pro” and “Enterprise” series.